Equivariant Derived Categories Associated to a Sum of Two Potentials: Introduction

 \subsection{Acknowledgements}

 This work was completed at the University of Oregon as the authors thesis.
 The author is very grateful to Alexander Polishchuk for introducing this problem to him and for guiding him through the graduate program at the University of Oregon.
+The author is also grateful to the referee for their substantial comments and suggestions for improvement.